- Routing · how layers compose and how docs get loaded

 It duplicates git and PR history

-A review.md describing what was built, what changed from the plan, and what was learned is largely the same information already captured by the PR description, the commit sequence, and the PR review thread.
-Maintaining a separate committed file on top of that produces three competing narratives, each with slightly different content.
+A retrospective file describing what was built, what changed from the plan, and what was learned is largely the same information already captured by the PR description, the commit sequence, and the PR review thread.
+Maintaining a separate committed file on top of those produces three competing narratives, each with slightly different content.

 It applies polish pressure